 - To the extent consistent with specialized needs of students in a given cohort, use of outdoor space for at least 50% of the school day is strongly encouraged - LEAs and schools that choose to implement these on-site services for students with specialized needs, must inform the Los Angeles County Department of Public Health of their plans prior to start of services.
-If the school has already opened one or more of the grades served and will be providing specialized services to other grades, the school is still required to notify public health before initiating the specialized services, as there is a separate notification form that must be filed.
-The reporting form can be found at Small Group Instruction Notification Form. - Supervised administration of college admission tests, including PSAT, ACT, and SAT exams, and Advanced Placement (AP) testing for college credits. - College admission tests, including PSAT, ACT, and SAT exams, and AP testing, may be conducted at schools as long as students are appropriately cohorted for the entire duration of the assessment (a distance of at least 6 feet between students and between students and teachers is maintained at all times and no more than 30 students maximum may be cohorted together regardless of the size of the testing space. - All students and staff are wearing face masks for the entire time on campus, infection control directives are in place. - There is no gathering at arrival and dismissal times or during test breaks.
+If a school has already been approved for a waiver to reopen for students in grades TK 2, the school still is required to file a notification to provide services to students with special needs if the school intends to bring students back to campus in addition to those in grades TK 2.
+A reporting form can be found at Small Group Instruction Notification Form. - Further information from the State concerning specialized services may be found at Specialized Support and Services. - Supervised administration of college admission tests, including PSAT, ACT, and SAT exams. - College admission tests, including PSAT, ACT, and SAT exams, may be conducted at schools as long as students are appropriately cohorted for the entire duration of the assessment (no more than 14 students in each classroom with a distance of at least 6 feet between students and between students and teachers. - All students and staff are wearing face masks for the entire time on campus, infection control directives are in place. - o There is no gathering at arrival and dismissal times or during test breaks. - On-site instruction of children in grades TK-6 by schools that have been opened for full grade in-person instruction at any point when the adjusted daily case rate was less than 25 per 100,000 population. - Any school that has been approved by the State Safe Schools for All Team and LACDPH, whether through automatic expansion of an existing elementary school waiver, or through the full COVID-19 Safety Plan submission and review process, AND has actually opened for full grade in person instruction for students in any grade TK-6 when the adjusted daily case rate was below 25 per 100,000 population, may remain open for grades TK-6 even if the case rate subsequently rises above 25 per 100,000 population again. - Students in grades TK-6 returning for general in-person instruction must be assigned to stable groups that maintain stable membership of students and instructors day to day and do not mix with other stable groups.
+The size of these stable groups is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of 6 feet between all students and staff.